Rish123-abh/Rish123-abh/README.md

 - 👋 Hi, I’m @Rish123-abh
 - 👀 I’m interested in ...Artificial intelligence
-- 🌱 I’m currently learning ...Basics in college 1st year
+- 🌱 I’m currently learning ...development and DSA  in college 3rd year
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...agrawalrishabh15@gmail.com